What to do when driving is hard | Complete guide 2021

 - Step one: To begin the driving process with an automatic vehicle, all you have to do is make sure the gear lever is neutral.

-- After that, step on the brake pedal and start the engine.
+- Step two: After that, step on the brake pedal and start the engine.

 - Step three: Start releasing the brake pedal after the gear lever is in D (Drive) mode.

 - Step four: To control the car’s pace as it moves forward, use your right foot to handle the accelerator and brake.

 - Step five: Your left foot should always be resting, and it should never be used to apply brakes.